Manage permissions with Apache Ranger

 (Optional) Install ranger-starrocks-plugin

 The main purpose of this step is to use Ranger's resource name autocomplete feature.
 When authoring policies in Ranger Admin, users need to enter the name of the resources whose access needs to be protected.
 To make it easier for users to enter the resource names, Ranger Admin provides the autocomplete feature, which looks up the available resources in the service that match the input entered so far and automatically completes the resource name.
-If you do not have the permissions to operate the Ranger cluster or do not need this feature, you can skip this step.
+If you do not have the permissions to operate the Ranger server or do not need this feature, you can skip this step.

 -